telugudevopsguru/aws-zero-to-hero/README.md

    - Go to the Web ACL where you want to apply the rule.
    - Add the rule to the Web ACL.
    - Save the changes to apply the rule, effectively blocking the specified IP addresses.

-### Summary

-AWS WAF provides essential protections for web applications against common exploits and threats by allowing you to create rules and conditions to filter and monitor HTTP and HTTPS traffic.
-Implementing Web ACLs, managing rules, and applying them to resources like ALBs are critical steps in securing your AWS-hosted applications from potential attacks.